 What is an editorial calendar?
-Does a company really need one to create content?
-Chances are you’ve at least heard about an editorial calendar, but if you’re not apart of a marketing team, do you really need to understand what this document is?
+Does a school really need one to create content?
+Chances are you’ve at least heard about an editorial calendar, but if you’re not a part of a marketing team, do you really need to understand what this document is?

-Marketing teams are constantly searching for new content to help boost their company’s reach.
-A great way to schedule and organize content, both new and old, is through an editorial calendar.
+Marketing teams in higher education and independent K-12 schools are constantly searching for new content to help boost their school's reach.

 However, an editorial calendar can be leveraged for more than just content.
-To find out how, we spoke with Tim Stobierski, the Senior Content Specialist at Pepperland, and discovered why exactly an organization cannot afford to create content without one.
+To find out how, we spoke with Tim Stobierski, Senior Content Specialist at Pepperland, and discovered why exactly a school cannot afford to create content without one.

 What is an Editorial Calendar?

 An editorial calendar is a document that organizes and structures content in one centralized place.